Aliases for BRD1 Gene

 Previous GeneCards Identifiers for BRD1 Gene

 This gene encodes a bromodomain-containing protein that localizes to the nucleus and can interact with DNA and histone tails.
 The encoded protein is a component of the MOZ/MORF acetyltransferase complex and can stimulate acetylation of histones H3 and H4, thereby potentially playing a role in gene activation.
-Variation in this gene is associated with schozophrenia and bipolar disorder in some study populations.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2015]
+Variation in this gene is associated with schizophrenia and bipolar disorder in some study populations.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2017]

 GeneCards Summary for BRD1 Gene

 BRD1 (Bromodomain Containing 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Chromatin organization.
-GO annotations related to this gene include histone binding.
-An important paralog of this gene is BRPF1.
+Diseases associated with BRD1 include Schizophrenia.
+Among its related pathways are Gene Expression and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include histone binding.
+An important paralog of this gene is BRPF3.

 UniProtKB/Swiss-Prot for BRD1 Gene